Planning Your Session

 - Show me what you plan on wearing.
 I can definitely help you decide what's going to photograph best.
 It's not weird at all for you to send me messages of you in lingerie, I'm going to see it eventually anyways.

 - Think about what your limits are, do you want to do anything topless, bottomless, covered up, baring all?
-I say be bold and brave.
+I say, be as bold and brave as you can bare.
+But I will NEVER pressure you to do anything that makes you uncomfortable.

 - WHAT DO I DO WITH MY FACE?!
 This is such a common question for me.
 Your session won't all be face on.
 I'll give you direction, don't worry at all.
-My rule of thumb is the best faces to make are a resting bitch face, sometimes adding in a cheeky smile.
+My default advice is the best face to make is a resting B face, sometimes adding in a cheeky smile.

 - Depending on the size of your family, the session may take an hour or two.
 Make sure everyone knows it may take that long so they know what to expect.